holochain/docs-pages/src/install.md

 *Currently we support Holonix on Apple silicon computers with M1/M2 chips (aarch64) ***only in Intel (x86_64) compatibility mode***.
 This mode requires [Rosetta 2](https://support.apple.com/en-us/HT211861) to be installed.*

-*Enter an x86_64 shell before executing all commands on this page:*
+*Enter an x86_64 shell before executing any command on this page:*

 ```bash
 arch -x86_64 $SHELL